ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 #### Optional: installing the development version

-If you are interested in working with the development version (and perhaps contributing to Mbed CLI), clone the development repository [https://github.com/ARMmbed/mbed-cli](https://github.com/ARMmbed/mbed-cli):
+To work with the development version and contribute to Mbed CLI, clone the development repository [https://github.com/ARMmbed/mbed-cli](https://github.com/ARMmbed/mbed-cli):

 ```
 $ git clone https://github.com/ARMmbed/mbed-cli
 ```

-Once cloned, you can install Mbed CLI as a Python package:
+Once you have cloned the repository, you can install Mbed CLI as a Python package:

 ```
 $ python setup.py install
 ```

 On Linux or Mac, you may need to run with `sudo`.

 ### Configuring Mbed CLI